 Before I dive in and get into this fascinating topic, I need to give credit where credit is due.
 A number of years ago, and then again more recently, I had the privilege of attending a series of courses on hand preference by the world renowned Dr Elke Kraus.
 She has studied and devoted her life to this fascinating and complex topic, even obtaining her PhD in hand preference.
 I had the privilege of learning from the master.

-Hand Preference in Toddlers
+Hand Dominance in Toddlers

 Ambidextrous: Is it Desirable?

 So when do we, or should we, even worry about this?
 The literature says that hand preference can be established as late as 8 years old!
 For me that is very old to still not know which hand you are using.
-I have always believed that the Grade R year is the year of refinement when it comes to pencil control and, as such, I really like my Grade R’s to have established a preferred hand.
+I have always believed that the Grade R year is the year of refinement when it comes to pencil control.
+As such, I really like my Grade R’s to have established a preferred hand.
 When they are still switching hands in Grade R and into Grade 1, there is little doubt in my mind that we are going to run into difficulties with the mastery of the handwriting process.

-Hand Preference: Preferred and Supporting Hand
+Preferred and Supporting Hand

 How do we Establish Hand Dominance or Hand Preference?

-What to do to assist an un-established hand preference is beyond the scope of this piece but here is one golden rule: never choose for the child!
-If you choose the wrong hand you can really muddle their wiring and cause all sorts of other problems.
-So the principle is to promote involvement in bilateral gross motor activities (using both sides of the body together) along with gross motor activities that involve crossing the midline.
+Assisting a child who has an un-established hand preference is complex.
+If they are presenting as ambidextrous, it is best to consult an occupational therapist for assistance.
+However, here is one golden rule: never choose for the child!
+If you choose the wrong hand, you can really muddle their wiring and cause all sorts of other problems.
+The principle is to promote involvement in bilateral motor activities (using both sides of the body together) along with activities that involve crossing the midline.
 Construction and other manipulative play that requires the use of both hands is also important.